MagicDuck/reflex-wm/README.md

 - `win_title`: case-insensitive accessible window title

 An empty `match` array does nothing.
 When no window matches, `launch_cmd` runs through the user's login shell, or `launch_app` launches the named macOS application. `launch_cmd` and `launch_app` are alternatives and cannot both appear in the same shortcut.

-Configuration reloads are transactional.
-If a changed file is invalid or a hotkey cannot be registered, the last valid bindings stay active.
-Successful filesystem-triggered reloads produce a notification; startup and manual menu reloads do not.

 ## Build and test